By Ginger Laurits

 Columbine flowers are edible, but please restrict snacking to the plants in your own garden.
 For a sweet treat, hold the flower over your tongue and squeeze the flower to extract the nectar.
 Flowers can also be used as a garnish in salad.
 Other plant parts, including stems and roots, contain toxins and should not be eaten.

 Red columbine is easily grown from seed.
 To grow your own, scatter seeds in bare areas of your garden or plant seeds in a pot outdoors in the fall or winter.
-To learn more about growing and sowing the seeds of native wildflowers, read How to Grow Natives From Seed, and seeds can be purchased from our shop.
+To learn more about growing and sowing the seeds of native wildflowers, read How to Grow Natives From Seed.
+Seeds can be purchased from our shop.